nicolarighetti/CooRTweet/README.md

 The output of CooRTweet is a list of objects, including:

-  -	a data frame including information on coorinated users;
+  -	a data frame including information on coordinated users;
   -	the analyzed data frame of tweets with a column indicating whether the tweet is coordinated or non-coordinated.
   -	the .igraph object with the network, which can be exported to Gephi;